Accounting & Finance

 B2B Reap The Benefits Of Buy Now Pay Later Finance

-Buy Now Pay Later (BNPL) market is growing and disrupting consumer finance, and it’s a market with a lot of growth to come.
-Forecasts suggest the market to grow from US132 billion today to US3680 billion by 2030!
+The buy Now Pay Later (BNPL) market is growing and disrupting consumer finance, and its market with much growth to come.
+Forecasts suggest increasing from US 132 billion today to US 3680 billion by 2030!
 Another notable statistic is the US has nearly a third of global sales.
 Plus, BNPL is not just for online sales.
 It’s also in-store via PoS (Point of Sale) software.
 Currently, the volume of BNPL sales is a 60/40 split, with 60% happening online.

-You may think BNPL is just for the B2C (Business to Consumer) sector; however, a lot of growth is occurring with B2B companies.
+You may think BNPL is just for the B2C (Business to Consumer) sector; however, much growth occurs with B2B companies.
 This business blog article will explore the benefits of Buy Now, Pay Later for B2B businesses, including:

 What is Buy Now, Pay Later?